Ashwaq-y/Arduino_robot_arm_installation/README.md

 ```
 and the program should open.

-Then to connect it with ROS andinstall the ros_lib library, follow the commands:
+Then to connect it with ROS and install the ros_lib library, use the following commands:

 <ins>if you still in the arduino directory just type cd